 Other UI Elements

-Besides checkboxes, Tables and other types of UI that cannot be implemented with 51-modern-default.css, can be added simply with Kintone UI Component.
+Besides checkboxes, Tables and other types of UI that cannot be implemented with 51-modern-default.css, can be added simply with kintone UI Component (v0).

 Some examples are given below.
 For details on the method of implementing these examples, refer to the documentation.